Introducing: Postcard Club

 A postcard featuring Lake Washington (near Seattle) in 1907.
 What’s interesting to me about this is that the sender wrote, “Their Coney Island here.
 Elden.”
 Why that’s interesting to me is that the first name given to the area by white settlers in 1851 was, very, very unoriginally “New York.”
 They then added “Alki” so that it read “New York-Alki.”
 Alki is Chinook Jargon for “By and by” or “eventually” and what Indigenous peoples called the land upon which the settlers—some of whom were from New York—first decided to settle.
 (If you’re still reading, sorry for the brief detour.
 I won’t be finding and sending old postcards through Postcard Club, I just found this one in the public domain, found it interesting and wanted to share.
 Onward!)

-What is Postcard Club?
+What is Postcard Club Then?

 What designs?
 What messages?